 The Trickle of Steelers Turns into a Torrent

 True to the law of the hidden vigorish, the hapless Steelers had lost so much, they had to start winning.
-And winning they did.
+And win they did.
 During the 1970s, the team won four Super Bowls, twice back to back in 1974 and 1975 and then again in 1978 and 1979, establishing the Steelers of 1970s as one of the greatest dynasties in NFL history.
 This unprecedented success set the stage for so many trips to Canton in the late ‘80s, ‘90s, and 2000s, that it’s a wonder that there aren’t ruts worn into the Ohio Turnpike from all the Steelers and their fans heading to the hall for induction ceremonies.
 The Steelers’ dynasty years featured some of the greatest athletes to ever play the game, resulting in a torrent of players heading to the hall.
-In 1987, Mean Joe Green was taken in as was Steelers great Henry Johnson whose best years as a player were spent as a Steeler during the 1960s.
-In 1988, Jack Ham was inducted, and for the next two years, Steelers– like passengers on Noah’s Ark– went into the hall in pairs.
-Nineteen eighty-nine saw Mel Blount and Terry Bradshaw inducted, and in 1990, Steeler favorites Franco Harris and Jack Lambert joined the swelling ranks of teammates in Canton.
+In 1987, Mean Joe Green was taken in as was Steelers great Henry Johnson, whose best years as a player were spent as a Steeler during the 1960s.
+In 1988, Jack Ham was inducted.
+For the next two years, Steelers went into the hall in pairs like passengers on Noah’s Ark.
+1989 saw Mel Blount and Terry Bradshaw inducted, and in 1990 Steeler favorites Franco Harris and Jack Lambert joined the swelling ranks of teammates in Canton.

 The man behind the success, Coach Chuck Noll, was inducted in 1993, as was Mike Webster in 1997.
 President and Chairman Dan Rooney was admitted in 2000 and the dynamic duo of Steelers wide receivers Lynn Swann and John Stallworth followed, with Swann entering the hall in 2001 and Stallworth in 2002.